prologin/sadm/docs/source/setup.rst

   pacman -Sy package
   exit

-TODO: How to sync, hook to generate /var... and more documentation to the above commands.
+TODO: How to sync, hook to generate /var...

 Copying the kernel and initramfs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~